| | |

 the manufacturer shortly after for emergency surgery.
 Better luck next

-Helping with the installation of the 40-meter vertical, MVARC Pres.
+year. | Helping with the installation of the 40-meter vertical, MVARC Pres.
 Mike

 Payne W0LVJ contemplates reliving his high school years by using the antenna